 Grass Fed + Finished Beef = A Cut Above

-Our cattle are born, pasture raised and harvested in the USA.
-They never receive antibiotics, added hormones, or grain.
-And, of course, 100% grass fed and grass finished.
+Our cattle never receive antibiotics, added hormones, or grain.
+And, of course, they’re 100% grass fed and grass finished.
 We call this the grass fed difference.